Bond-Addict/dotnet-microservices/md/Lab_10.md

 Page (the route is relative), the `asp-page`, and the route identifier (`asp-route-id`).

-Use **View Source** from a browser to examine the generated markup.
+Use **View Source / Inspect** from a browser to examine the generated markup.
 A portion of the generated HTML is shown below: